Contemporary Home Near Winchester

-As a nation we’re spending more time in, and more money on, our garden than ever before.
-Research done by Zoopla and the Society of Garden Designers concluded that a well-designed garden is as important as a designer kitchen or bathroom.
-The study also found that 74% of homeowners have or would consider spending money on their garden to increase value.
-It’s not surprising when us Brits are prepared to spend an extra £15,000 for a garden when buying a property.
+As a nation, we’re spending more time and money on our gardens than ever before.
+Research by Zoopla and the Society of Garden Designers concluded that a well-designed garden is as important as a designer kitchen or bathroom.
+The study also found that 74% of homeowners have or would consider spending money on their gardens to increase value.
+It’s not surprising when we’re prepared to spend an extra £15,000 for a garden when buying a property.

 As lighting designers, you might not be surprised to hear that we think garden design is not complete without thoughtful landscape lighting.
 Whilst we’d love to be involved in your garden lighting project, we’d much rather everyone stays safe.